arthurcornil/localtrack/README.md

 # Localtrack

-A local-first time tracker built as a proof of concept for a browser-native architecture: no server, no subscription, no personal data leaving your machine.
+A local-first time tracker built as a proof of concept for a browser-native architecture: no server, no authentication, no personal data leaving your machine.

 ## What this proves